Linux shell crash course

 Exercise: Change to some directory and then another.
 What do

-with no arguments) do?
+(cd -) and (cd with no arguments) do?
 Try each a few times in

 a row.

-Online manuals for any command¶
+Online manuals for any command

-is an on-line manual, type man ls
+man is an on-line manual, type man ls to get help on the

-command.
+ls command.
 The same works for almost any program.
-Some are easy
+In general you look for what you need,

-to search again forward and backwards).
+/ to search (n and N to search again forward and

-is a standard argument that prints a short
+--help or -h is a standard argument that prints a short

-Exercise: briefly look at the manual pages and --help
+Exercise: briefly look at the manual pages and --help output

 for the commands we have learned thus far.
 How can you make rm